modelhub-ai/modelhub-engine/docs/source/modelio.md

 ```
 http://localhost:80/api/predict?fileurl=http://example.org/fourimagesofdogs.json
 ```
+For a thorough description of the API, have a look at its [documentation](https://modelhub.readthedocs.io/en/latest/modelhubapi.html).
 <br/><br/>

 #### As a Collaborator submitting a new Model
 For multiple inputs, please create a configuration for your model according to the [example configuration](https://github.com/modelhub-ai/modelhub/blob/master/example_config_multiple_inputs.json).
 The `format` key has to be present at the `input` level and must be equal to `application/json` as all input files will be passed in a json to the API.
 <br/>